EricTGoto/Library/README.md

 - Factory Function pattern
 - Composition

+Features:
+- random book adding with the OpenLibrary API
+-

 To do/ideas:
-- random book adding? like wikipedia API to get a random book
 - responsive on smaller screens
     - min card size, max card size.. mobile?
+- repsonsive on big screens
 - sort cards based on attributes
     - ascending/descending by author, title
     - by read status